Robert Hands

-He is probably best known for his television roles in Sharpe's Battle, Doctor Who and The House of Eliott, as well as the films Charlotte Gray, Anna and the King, and the Academy Award-nominated (Best Picture) Shine.
+He is probably best known for his television roles in Sharpe's Battle, Doctor Who and The House of Eliott, as well as the films Charlotte Gray, Anna and the King, and the Shine.

-He is also a member of Edward Hall's world-renowned all-male Shakespeare company Propeller.
+He is also a member of Edward Hall's all-male Shakespeare company Propeller.

 From 2019 to 2020, Hands was in the UK cast of Come From Away.